-You should not drive a vehicle 24-48 hours after anaesthesia.
+You should not drive a vehicle 24-48 hours after anesthesia.
 It is against the law and should you have an at fault accident you may be held liable.
 Driving depends on a variety of factors and is different for every patient.
 Please call and ask us if it is ok for you.

 When do I have my post operative appointment?

-If you have non-dissolvable stitches then 10-14 days is the usual time frame to have a post operative appointment for a wound check and removal of sutures.
+Dr Vasica will advise in your consultation when you will require a post operative appointment.
+Once you know your surgery date this can be booked with our front desk staff.
+Generally, if you have non-dissolvable stitches then 10-14 days is the usual time frame to have a post operative appointment for a wound check and removal of sutures.
 Tissues take time to heal and therefore we say that it is usual to expect a post operative appointment around the 4-6 week mark.

 What do I do if its after hours and I am unwell?

 We want our patients to feel supported during their healing period, always remember it is ok to represent to your GP or hospital for a check up if we are unable to be contacted during usual business hours.